Welcome to today's edition of the Rush 24-7 podcast.

 And Bill Clinton owned Hollywood.

-Now we all know how the Clinton war room operates.
+Now, we all know how the Clinton war room operates.

 That's not how they've gotten where they are.

-Now, I don't have any evidence that uh the war room is already in action, but if it were, I think I know how they are going to approach this.
+Now, I don't have any evidence that the war room is already in action, but if it were, I think I know how they are going to approach this.

-You'll have Carville making phone calls, you'll have Hillary making phone calls herself to these people.
+You'll have Hillary making phone calls herself to these people.

-Well, I don't know about Hillary, they want to leave any um footprints, so to speak.
+They want to leave any footprints, so to speak.

 All right, let's get to the Biden stuff.

-Uh we go back to yesterday.
+We go back to yesterday.

-Here is an interview segment with the New York observer with Senator Biden talking about Senator Barack Obama.
+Here is an interview segment with the New York Observer with Senator Biden talking about Senator Barack Obama.

-All right, now for the longest time yesterday, nobody really did much on this.
+All right, now, for the longest time yesterday, nobody really did much on this.

-We may have moved the subject off of the so-called new media and on to the uh unwilling and uneager tables and desks of the drive-by Media, and all of a sudden Biden uh was being questioned about this.
+We may have moved the subject off of the so-called new media and onto the unwilling and uneager tables and desks of the drive-by media.

 Now, via telephone interview, the first stab he made at this in getting out of this jam was to plagiarize his mother.